MituuZ/fuzzier/readme.md

 ![A picture of the IntelliJ IDEA settings, showing the exclusion list](assets/FileExclusion.png "An image of the IntelliJ IDEA settings")

+### New tab
+Decides whether Fuzzier opens a file to a new tab or not.

+#### Tip
+Can be combined with the editors tab amount limit. e.g. set the limit to 1 and open files in a new tab to allow splitting and changing files with vim commands (:sp and :vs)

+### Debouncing
+You can manually set a time after which the search processes the current search string, allowing inserting multiple characters before starting the process.

+Defaults to 150 and can be set from 0 to 2000.

 ## Shortcuts
 ### Adding ideavim mapping for the plugin
 Example of a .ideavimrc-row to add a vim keybinding for the plugin